freeCodeCamp/arcade-mode/README.md

 1. [Fork the repository](https://help.github.com/articles/fork-a-repo/) using the "Fork Button" in the upper right hand corner of the interface.
 2. Clone your fork using `git clone https://github.com/<YOUR_GITHUB_USERNAME>/arcade-mode.git` into your projects directory (e.g., `/<YOUR_PROJECTS_DIRECTORY>/`
 3. Go into the new arcade-mode directory.
 4. Run `npm install` to install dependencies and start the build process.
+If you run into errors, please refer to the FAQ down below.
 5. Run `npm start` and see the example app at http://localhost:8080

 ## Fork Maintenance: